-The estimated time series of total numbers at age are given in Table 16.14.
-The estimated time series of total biomass (ages 1+) with approximate upper and lower 95% confidence limits are shown in Figure 16.14 and given in Table 16.15.
-A comparison of the spawning biomass trend from the current and previous assessments (Figure 16.15, Table 16.15) indicates consistent trends throughout the time series, i.e., biomass increased during the early 80s and again in the late 80s to early 90s.
-After the estimated peak spawning biomass in 1993, spawning biomass declined for nearly 10 years until 2001, thereafter, spawning biomass began a steep increase which continued to 2005.
-The estimated historical biomass levels prior to 1989 are higher relative to last year's assessment.
-This is attributed to a small increase in the estimated magnitude of the 1977 year class.
-Although the increase in magnitude of the 1977 year class was small (8%), this year class was a dominant year class in the time series and was persistently observed for several years.
-The estimated biomass levels after 1997 in the current assessment are higher than previously projected.
-This is attributed to revised estimates of recruitment from the 1999, 2000, 2001, and 2006 year classes which increased by 17%, 17%, 22%, and 12%, respectively (Table 16.16, Figure 16.16a).
+The estimated time series of total numbers at age are given in Table 17.11.
+The estimated time series of total biomass (ages 1+) with approximate upper and lower 95% confidence limits are shown in Figure 17.11 and given in Table 17.12.
+A comparison of the spawning biomass trend from the current and previous assessments (Table 17.12) indicates consistent trends throughout the time series, i.e., biomass increased during the early 80s and again in the late 80s to early 90s.
+After the estimated peak spawning biomass in 1993, spawning biomass declined for nearly 10 years until 2001 (Figure 17.12).
+Thereafter, spawning biomass began a steep increase which continued to 2005.